 - 1. The Refresh button is clicked in the UI. - 2.
-The Click event fires and the RefreshButton Click method runs. - a.
-The selPerson variable is set. - b.
-The service proxy is created. - c.
+The Click event fires and the RefreshButton_Click method runs - a.
+The selectedPerson variable is set. - b.
+The repository is created. - c.
 The GetPeopleCompleted event handler is hooked up. - d.
 The GetPeopleAsync method is called. - e.
-The RefreshButton Click method exits. - 3.
+The RefreshButton_Click method exits. - 3.
 The data is returned from the service and the callback fires. - a.
 The result data is assigned to the ListBox. - b.
-The SelectedItem of the ListBox is set using the selPerson variable.
+The SelectedItem of the ListBox is set using the selectedPerson variable.

-Step 3 runs after the RefreshButton_Click method exits, which means that the selPerson variable is out of scope.
+Step 3 runs after the RefreshButton_Click method exits, which means that the selectedPerson variable goes out of scope.
 You can check this yourself by setting a breakpoint and stepping through the code.
 So how does this work?